Abu Ghosh clan: History

 In the 19th century, between 1834 and 1860, Abu Ghosh was attacked by military forces three times.
 The first attack was launched by the Egyptian military forces, led by Ibrahim Pasha, son of Muhammad Ali, in 1832-4 during the Egyptian occupation of Palestine (1831–1840).
 The castle of Abu Ghosh was destroyed during this campaign.
-The second attack was in 1853 during the civil war between feudal families under Scheich Ahmad AbuGhosh, who was 90 years old.
+The second attack was in 1853 during the civil war between feudal families under Scheich Ahmad Abu Ghosh, who was 90 years old.
 He entrusted his nephew Mustafa with the military task force.
-The third attack on Abu Ghosh was made by the Ottoman military forces, helped and executed by British forces, during the military expedition against the feudal families in the 1860s, under Scheich Mustafa AbuGhosh.
+The third attack on Abu Ghosh was made by the Ottoman military forces, helped and executed by British forces, during the military expedition against the feudal families in the 1860s, under Scheich Mustafa Abu Ghosh.
 Almost all villages governed by the Abu Ghoshes were bombarded during this battle.
-Lord Mustapha AbuGhosh continued to control the Jerusalem mountains against the will of the Ottomans until he died in 1863.
+Lord Mustapha Abu Ghosh continued to control the Jerusalem mountains against the will of the Ottomans until he died in 1863.

 The Ottoman Empire introduced reforms abolishing the feudal system and creating a centralized government with its main location in the Turkish capital.
 Powers were transferred from feudal families to a Turkish governor representing the Sultan, sitting in the city of Jerusalem.
 All villages and towns around Jerusalem were part of the Jerusalem District and each village was represented by an elected "Mukhtar".

-At the beginning of the 20th century, a nephew of the Mukhtar of Abu Ghosh named Said AbuGhosh left Abu Ghosh and went to live on his own land, an estate made of 22,000 dunum between Abu Ghosh and the city of Ramla.
+At the beginning of the 20th century, a nephew of the Mukhtar of Abu Ghosh named Said Abu Ghosh left Abu Ghosh and went to live on his own land, an estate made of 22,000 dunum between Abu Ghosh and the city of Ramla.
 He built a mansion in his estate near the village of al-Qubab using a German architect.
 He was known to have hundreds of peasants working in his estate, and offered his protection to all villagers in the region.
 He was known to have founded a "Sabeel", offering water and a resting place for free to travellers passing through on their way to Jerusalem.
 He married the daughter of a Turkish General in the Ottoman army who had his residence in the village of al-Qubab.
-Said AbuGhosh was loved and respected by the Abu Ghoshes for his contributions and the support he provided.
+Said Abu Ghosh was loved and respected by the Abu Ghoshes for his contributions and the support he provided.

-After the declaration of the British mandate on Palestine in 1920, the main concerns of Said AbuGhosh were the British occupation.
+After the declaration of the British mandate on Palestine in 1920, the main concerns of Said Abu Ghosh were the British occupation.
 He offered unlimited financial and military help to the Palestinian militants in order to fight the British.
 He was also known to have bought land in all parts of Palestine, in order to avoid land coming into the hands of the Jews, becoming one of the biggest landowners in Palestine at the time.
 The reason for preventing Jews from acquiring land were the rumours that were spreading about the Balfour Declaration of 1917, a promise given by the British government to the Jews to create a homeland in Palestine.
-Lord AbuGhosh died in 1936 and was buried in his estate.
+Lord Abu Ghosh died in 1936 and was buried in his estate.